DHTMLX/docs-todolist/docs/api/rest_api/routes/Put_routes/Put_sort.md

 ### Description

-@short:Sorts all tasks of an active project by the specified parameters and returns an empty json object
+@short: Sorts all tasks of an active project by the specified parameters and returns an empty json object

 The route handles the PUT request made to the **'/sort/{id}'** path.